-A notable attraction in Belgrade is Kalemegdan Fortress which at one time was a major military fortification in the country before being transformed to a central park with beautiful views, several cafes, a park, sports courts, observatory and a museum.
-Most of the attractions in Belgrade city are located along major streets such as Knez Mihailova Street, Skadarlija Street and Srpkih Vladara Street.
-Most travelers to Belgrade are also fascinated by the city’s Old Royal Palace, the White Palace, Republic Square, The New Palace and National Assembly of Serbia.
+A notable attraction in Belgrade is Kalemegdan Fortress which at one time was a major military fortification in the country before being transformed into a central park with beautiful views, several cafes, a park, sports courts, observatory, and a museum.
+Most of the attractions in Belgrade city are located along major streets such as Knez Mihailova Street, Skadarlija Street, and Srpkih Vladara Street.
+Most travelers to Belgrade are also fascinated by the city’s Old Royal Palace, the White Palace, Republic Square, The New Palace, and the National Assembly of Serbia.

-Belgrade is also a worship center as characterized by the many churches and monasteries available such as Temple of Saint Sava, Belgrade Cathedral, St. Mark’s Church, and Church Ruzica, Church of the Holy Virgin and Monastery Rakovica and so much more.
-Museums also make a key aspect on Belgrade’s attractions including The National Museum, Historical Museum of Serbia, Gallery of Frescoes and the Millitary Museum as well as the Aeronautical Museum.
+Belgrade is also a worship center as characterized by the many churches and monasteries available such as Temple of Saint Sava, Belgrade Cathedral, St. Mark’s Church, and Church Ruzica, Church of the Holy Virgin, and Monastery Rakovica and so much more.
+Museums also make a key aspect of Belgrade’s attractions including The National Museum, Historical Museum of Serbia, Gallery of Frescoes, and the Military Museum as well as the Aeronautical Museum.

 Upon your visit to Belgrade, you can opt to kill some of your time at the Adventure Park or Public Observatory where you can get panoramic observations of the entire city.
 The National Theatre in Belgrade is a place where locals and foreigners go to watch plays, ballet, and opera at the amazing hall that is nicely decorated with great artworks and gold.